Best Monitors for Programmers in 2022 - Reviews and Buyer's Guide

-As you know, programming is one of the most critical tasks which requires rigorous coding and constant focus on the computer screen for several hours.
+As you know, programming is one of the most intricate tasks which requires an intense focus on the computer screen for several hours.

+Therefore, besides an apt resolution or screen size, we shouldn’t forget the eyes’ health.
 Nowadays, the market is highly saturated, whether we say ultra-wide, gaming, curved, 4K, IPS, VA, TN, HDR, FreeSync or G-Sync, there are tons of options are available.
-Therefore, finding the best monitors for programmers in 2019 becomes a bit tricky too; because, the best coding monitor should be optimum efficient, reasonable sharper & vivid, and highly ergonomic for health concern.
+Therefore, finding the best monitors for coding in 2022 becomes a bit tricky too; because, the best coding monitor should be optimum efficient, reasonable sharper & vivid, and cozy for our eyes.

-Probably there will be many questions are taking place in your mind, such as:
+Probably there might be many questions that are taking place in your mind, such as:

-- Which size is perfect for a programming monitor, does it should be curved or ultra-wide?
+- Which monitor size is perfect for a programming monitor?

 - How much resolution will be the best for efficient coding experience?